 The Archaeological Museum of Thebes is one of the most important museums of Greece since some of its collections are rare or unique.
 The exhibits originate from excavations all around Boeotia and cover a long chronological period spanning from the Palaeolithic to the Post Byzantine periods.

-The Archaeological Museum of Thebes is closed on: every Monday, the 25th and the 26th of December, the 1st of January, the 25th of March, Easter Day, 1st of May.
+The Archaeological Museum of Thebes is closed: every Tuesday, the 25th and the 26th of December, the 1st of January, the 25th of March, Easter Day, 1st of May.

 The visitors should start leaving the halls 20’ earlier than the time the Museum closes.